vedidev/unity3d-profile/README.md

 ## Getting Started

-1. Download and import [soomla-unity3d-core.unitypackage](http://library.soom.la/fetch/unity3d-core/latest?cf=github) and [unity3d-profile.unitypackage](http://library.soom.la/fetch/unity3d-profile/latest?cf=github).
+1. Download and import [unity3d-profile](https://www.assetstore.unity3d.com/en/#!/content/24601).
 If you also want to use Store related rewards you'll need to go over the instructions of [unity3d-store](https://github.com/soomla/unity3d-store)
 2. ~~Drag the `CoreEvents` and `ProfileEvents` Prefabs from `Assets/Soomla/Prefabs` into your scene.
 You should see it listed in the "Hierarchy" panel.
 [This step MUST be done for unity3d-profile to work properly!]~~

     >This step is no longer required starting from Profile v2.2.0